Eva Illouz: Impact of capitalism on emotions, subjectivity, and gender relations

-Sociological critique of Psychology and self-help culture
+Sociological critique of psychology and self-help culture

 Illouz argues that psychology has been central to the constitution of modern identity and to modern emotional life: from the 1920s to the 1960s clinical psychologists became an extraordinarily dominant social group as they entered the army, the corporation, the school, the state, social services, the media, child rearing, sexuality, marriage, church pastoral care.
 In all of these realms, psychology established itself as the ultimate authority in matters of human distress by offering techniques to transform and overcome that distress.
 Psychologists of all persuasions have provided the main narrative of self-development for the 20th century.
 The psychological persuasion has transformed what was classified as a moral problem into a disease and may thus be understood as part and parcel of the broader phenomenon of the medicalization of social life.
 What is common to theme 1 and theme 2 is that both love and psychological health constitute utopias of happiness for the modern self, that both are mediated through consumption and that both constitute horizons to which the modern self aspires.
 In that sense, one overarching theme of her work can be called the utopia of happiness and its interaction with the utopia of consumption.

+Emotions, modernity, and social institutions

+A central concern of Illouz's more recent work is the social production of emotions and the relationship between inner life and social institutions.
+Rather than treating emotions primarily as private psychological experiences, she examines how they are shaped by institutions, cultural norms, economic structures, and changing forms of social organization.
+In Emotional Capitalism and Cold Intimacies, she analyzes the intersection of economic and emotional life; in The End of Love, she examines how changing social conditions transform intimacy, commitment, and the experience of relationships.
+Her more recent work expands this perspective beyond love and capitalism to a wider range of emotions and institutions.
+In Explosive Emotions: How Modern Society Shapes What We Feel, she examines emotions including hope, disappointment, envy, resentment, anger, fear, anxiety, shame, nostalgia, jealousy, and love, arguing that they are embedded in institutions such as corporations, markets, universities, nation-states, marriage, and sexuality.
+Emotions therefore function not only as experiences of individuals but also as ways in which social structures are reproduced within subjective life.

+Politics, technology, and contemporary emotional life

+In her more recent research, Illouz has extended her sociology of emotions to political life and technological change.
+In The Emotional Life of Populism: How Fear, Disgust, Resentment, and Love Undermine Democracy, she examines how emotions are mobilized by populist politics and how fear, disgust, resentment, and love can affect democratic life.
+Her later work connects these political transformations to broader changes associated with technology and techno-capitalism.
+In Explosive Emotions: How Modern Society Shapes What We Feel, she links contemporary emotions such as anger, disappointment, envy, fear, and nostalgia to inequality, political disaffection, populism, technological change, and the transformation of modern institutions.